yiduoke/Iago/README.md

 - To chat, press c -- even if it's not your turn!
 Once you start typing a chat, there's no turning back.
 You must send or quit.

 - To quit, press ctrl + c.

+## Class Topics Covered

+- Allocating memory: for storing user input, loading files into buffers, etc.
+- Working with files: reading and displaying the board and chat
+- Finding information about files: used stat to determine when chat has been updated
+- Signals: sighandler used to catch rage quits and normal quits, cleans up resources used before quitting
+- Pipes: named pipes for initial server-client connection, unnamed pipes for transferring move data once game starts
+- Shared memory: used to keep track of whose turn it is and let each client know when to start reading for a move from the server

+## Known Bugs

+- Graphical errors can occur when using terminal settings not specified in instructions
+- On some machines, a small weird character is printed below the board